 Alexis Koukos, Executive Director

 Danbury Student and Business Connection (DSABC) c/o DPS

-Danbury Student and Business Connection (DSABC) 501c3 non-profit organization, founded in 1990, that fosters collaboration among Danbury Public Schools, local businesses and the community to promote lifelong learning and the successful transition of youth into society and the workforce.
+Danbury Student and Business Connection (DSABC) is a 501c3 non-profit organization, founded in 1990, that fosters collaboration among Danbury Public Schools, local businesses and the community to promote lifelong learning and the successful transition of youth into society and the workforce.
 The mission of DSABC is to build the character and confidence of Danbury Students to achieve personal and academic success through business and community partnership.

 DSABC’s primary programs are the school-based mentoring programs, providing approximately 200 mentors to students in the Danbury Public Schools as well as Henry Abbott Regional Technical School.
 Mentors are primarily comprised of volunteers from area corporations/businesses and the community at large.